alimate/alimate.github.io/_posts/2020-4-24-thread-local-random.md

 ---
 In order to update the seed value, `java.util.concurrent.ThreadLocalRandom` needs to change the `threadLocalRandomSeed` state in the `java.lang.Thread` class.
 If we make the state `public`, then everybody can potentially update the `threadLocalRandomSeed`, which is not that good.

-We can use reflection to update the non-public state, but *just because we can do not mean that we should!*
+We can use reflection to update the non-public state, but *just because we can, does not mean that we should!*

 As it turns out, the `ThreadLocalRandom` uses the `Unsafe.putLong` native method to update the `threadLocalRandomSeed` state efficiently:
 {% highlight java %}